Prior to applying for public housing, you need to complete a Housing Options Assessment at any Department of Communities

 You will be asked to supply proof of identity and proof of income for all householders when lodging your application.
 Original identification documents should be provided in person or a certified copy can be posted in the mail.

-Download an application form.
-Proof of identify and income documents must accompany your application form.
-You can lodge the application with the Department in person at one of our Housing offices, or via post.
+After you have completed a Housing Options Assessment, you will be provided with a pre-filled application form for public housing.
+If not already provided, proof of identify and income documents must accompany your application form.
+You can lodge the application with the Department in person at your nearest Housing Office, or via post.

 For more information download the Applying for Rental Accommodation brochure.